hakonko/QuizML/README.md

 - Multiple choice questions loaded from CSV files
 - Support for LaTeX-rendered math formulas
 - Radio buttons for answering questions
-- Create your own user and keep track of your quizzes
+- Create your own user
+- Dashboard: Keep track of old quizzes and create new ones
 - Saving user data and quiz data encrypted

 ## Getting started